catspeed-cc/invidious/README.md

 ## csp hack patch notes

 CSP hack changes the *c*ontent *s*ecurity *p*olicy from "'self'" to "http://mydomain.com https://*.mydomain.com".
-Only enable this if you have CSP errors when you inspect the video watch page.
+Only enable this if you have CSP errors when you inspect the video watch page (ctrl + shift + i)

 ## tokenmon patch notes (po_token and visitor_data)